 Junk email that gets past the spam filter can clog up inboxes and cause legitimate company email communications to get lost in the clutter.
 These are unsolicited emails usually written in a way designed to trick the employee into thinking it is worth reading but just wastes time… and potentially money if they decide to purchase whatever is being advertised.

 A lot of malicious content can also arrive via spam – a general spam awareness email can help to cover this off.
 (Look at our spam specific security awareness email to employees sample for guidance.)

 Passwords are ultimately one of the biggest risks to company data: when an employee sets a weak one or inadvertently gives the password to a third party, the system can be breached easily.

 A password tips email is a great way to provide advice on the best practices around setting a strong password, as well as what to do to keep it safe.
-(Find above a sample of a password tips email for employees.
+(Find above a cyber security awareness email sample relating to password tips email for employees.
 We’ve created a password specific security awareness email to employees template.)

 6. Email security training for employees

 This general email can be sent to raise overall awareness of the different types of threats and risks posed by suspicious emails, including some of the threats mentioned above.
 It can also give tips on using spam filters, the importance of antivirus and firewalls, and even how these sorts of attacks are not just limited to email itself – scammers will call or SMS people as well!